-To become an anatomical pathologist, a person must first complete 4 years of medical school followed by 4-5 years of specialized residency training in anatomical pathology.
+To become an pathologist, a person must first complete 4 years of medical school followed by 4-5 years of specialized residency training in pathology.
 In addition, most pathologists complete a 6th year of fellowship training where they become an expert in a specific area of the body (for example, breast pathology or gastrointestinal pathology).

 All together, most pathologists complete 10 years of medical training before assuming an independent practice.